fshowalter/movielog-archive/reviews/jason-lives-friday-the-13th-part-vi-1986.md

 This entry cements Jason’s transition from deranged madman to supernatural monster.
 Jason now has super human strength.
 Bullets can’t kill him.
 Early on, Tommy looks to incinerate Jason, but the skies open up and the resulting rain prevents Tommy from striking a match.
 It’s a nice nod that casts Jason as something of a force of nature.

 This installment also sports a nice streak of self-referential black comedy.
-As Jason stalks a group of children, one boy asks another sarcastically: “So, what did you want to be when you grew up?”
+As Jason stalks a group of children, one boy asks another: “So, what _did_ you want to be when you grew up?”

 Indeed, when Jason’s on screen this entry’s a lot of fun.
 Unfortunately, the plot revolves around Tommy.